 Twitter Tests Ads in Tweet Replies

 Twitter tests ro add a new ad placement in their ad inventory within the Tweet conversations.
 You can see these ads after the first, third or eighth reply under a Tweet.
-This will be a big opportunity to build an ad offering that creates value and aligns incentives for creators and advertisers.
+This will be a big opportunity to build an ad offering that creates value and aligns channel incentive program for creators and advertisers.

 As we published this, Reddit announced something similar within its post comments just last month.
 This option could essentially facilitate direct monetization of tweets as per the revenue product lead Bruce Falck, with the tweet creator able to opt-in to these ads, then get a cut of the resulting revenue.